Sound Wave Therapy for Seniors

 There are a number of modalities in sound therapy that can be tried and experienced.
 Ultimately, it comes down to what resonates with your body individually.
 When trying a new form of sound therapy, it is best to be in a relaxed, quiet setting with few interruptions.
 Try to relax and experience the sound while taking note of any changes in the body.
 It’s recommended to try any sound healing for at least 20 to 30 minutes as it takes a bit of time to begin noticing changes in your body.

 Binaural beats are formed when two different frequencies are played into each ear and combine to form a new frequency in the brain.
 Research shows binaurals can improve focus, motivation, confidence and concentration, while lowering stress, anger, and anxiety.
 Binaural beats can easily be found on Youtube and are often tailored for specific ailments or areas of the body.
 Experts recommend using headphones and listening at a normal volume.
 Patients who played binaural beats before medical procedures reported less preoperative anxiety, and other studies have found patients report a higher quality of life.
+You can use this as a type of anxiety treatment.

 Tuning Fork Therapy